robsimmons/dusa/README.md

 zero databases, if an integrity constraint fails), answer set programming allows different choices to be made that let multiple possible databases diverge.

-Dusa allows this kind of programming by supporting mutually exclusive assignments to a functional predicate.
+Dusa allows choices by supporting mutually exclusive assignments to a functional predicate.
 Any assignment which satisfies all integrity constraints is a valid solution.
 (Answer set programming calls them "answer sets" or "models," Dusa calls them "solutions," but they're the same concept.)

 If we have three suspects, Amy, Harry, and Sally, we can assign each of them guilt or innocence with the following program:

     suspect amy.
     suspect harry.